-- Federal Pell Grant: If your Estimated Financial Aid Award indicates that you are eligible for this grant, the amount of Pell Grant funds listed is an estimated amount.
-If you are to receive Pell Grant funding during the academic year, your estimated award amount will most likely be based on full-time enrollment (12 credit hours) for the semester(s) indicated.
-Prior to disbursement of funds, your award will be adjusted to your actual enrollment level if you are enrolled less than full-time.
+- Federal Pell Grant: If your Estimated Financial Aid indicates that you are eligible for this grant, the amount of Pell Grant funds listed is an estimated amount.
+If you are to receive Pell Grant funding during the academic year, your estimated aid amount will most likely be based on full-time enrollment (12 credit hours) for the semester(s) indicated.
+Prior to disbursement of funds, your aid will be adjusted to your actual enrollment level if you are enrolled less than full-time.
 Nine to 11 credits per semester equals three-quarter-time enrollment, six to eight credit hours equals part-time enrollment and less than 6 hours equals less-than-part-time enrollment.
-Note: If you are enrolled full-time in the fall and spring semesters, you will have received the maximum Federal Pell Grant award available for the academic year.
-Under these circumstances, additional Federal Pell Grant funds will not be available to you if you decide to attend in the summer semester.
-However, if you attend less than full-time in the fall and or spring semesters, you may be eligible to use your remaining Federal Pell Grant allowance in the summer semester.
+Note: If you are enrolled full-time in the fall and spring semesters, you are required to enroll in six fundable credit hours in the summer semester to be eligible for Pell Grant funding for that semester.
+If you attend less than full-time in the fall and or spring semesters, you may be eligible to use your remaining Federal Pell Grant allowance in the summer semester.

-- Federal Supplemental Educational Opportunity Grant (FSEOG): If your award letter indicates that you are eligible for FSEOG, please note that awards for this federal grant are tentative and contingent upon appropriations, actual receipt of funds, enrollment in an eligible program and verification of need and other student eligibility requirements as determined by the college.
-This award is restricted to those students who are eligible for Federal Pell Grant funds and who apply to the college early as these funds are limited and are awarded on a first-apply, first-award basis.
-The award will be prorated if you attend less than full-time and you must attend at least half time to qualify for funding.
+- Federal Supplemental Educational Opportunity Grant (FSEOG): If your notification letter indicates that you are eligible for FSEOG, please note that funding for this federal grant is tentative and contingent upon appropriations, actual receipt of funds, enrollment in an eligible program and verification of need and other student eligibility requirements as determined by the college.
+This aid is restricted to those students who are eligible for Federal Pell Grant funds and who apply to the college early as these funds are limited and are allocated on a first-apply, first-award basis.
+The aid will be prorated if you attend less than full-time and you must attend at least half time to qualify for funding.

 Federal Direct Loans

-- CF participates in the William D. Ford Federal Direct Loan Program.
-CF students (and parents) are eligible to participate in the three types of loans available in this program: Subsidized Stafford Loan, Unsubsidized Stafford Loan, and the Parent Loan for Undergraduate Students (PLUS).
+- CF participates in the Federal Direct Loan Program.
+CF students (and parents) are eligible to participate in the three types of loans available in this program: Subsidized Student Loan, Unsubsidized Student Loan, and the Parent Loan for Undergraduate Students (PLUS).

 Steps to Apply and Complete Your Loan Processing:

-- If your award letter indicates that you have been awarded loans, you must complete what is called a Master Promissory Note (MPN) – basically, an agreement to pay back all loans in the future.
+- If your notification letter includes loans, you must complete a Master Promissory Note (MPN) – basically, an agreement to pay back all loans in the future.
 You can do this on-line at https://studentloans.gov/myDirectLoan/index.action or by going to the Financial Aid page of the MyCF student portal, selecting Other Financial Aid Resources and clicking Master Promissory Note.
-NOTE: If you decide you do not want the loan, please contact the Office of Financial Aid to cancel.
+NOTE: If you decide you do not want the loan(s), please contact the Office of Financial Aid to cancel.
 If you do not promptly complete your MPN online, the loans listed in your student account will be cancelled.

 - All first-time borrowers at CF must complete Entrance Counseling in order to receive a Federal Direct Loan.
 You can do this by going on line at https://studentloans.gov/myDirectLoan/index.action or by going to the Financial Aid page of the MyCF student portal website, selecting Other Financial Aid Resources and clicking Entrance Counseling.
 During your Entrance Counseling session, you will learn important information regarding the key elements of your loan, including deferment and repayment information.
 NOTE: If you decide you do not want the loan, please contact the Office of Financial Aid to cancel.
 If you do not promptly complete your entrance counseling online, the loans listed in your student account will be cancelled.

-- Remember, to receive your loans, you must enroll in at least six credit hours (half-time status).
+- Remember, to receive your loans, you must enroll in at least six credit hours of fundable coursework (half-time status).
 Otherwise, your loans will be cancelled and you will be responsible for all debt incurred at CF.